Remi-IBS/Relayer-Infra-and-Conf/README.md

 # Relayers
-We are runing three instance of hermes who support 22chain
+We are runing Four instances of hermes which support 22 chains

 ## Relayer conf